harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- Similarly, `print(int x, int y = 10)` and `print(int x, double y = 20.5)` can cause ambiguity if there is a function call like `print(1)`.

 ## Function templates
+- In C++, the **template system** was designed to simplify the process of creating functions (or classes) that are able to work with different data types.
 -